TheLastProject/mycroft-WebUI/README.md

 -v /your/config/directory/location:/config \
 -p 8080:8080 \
 -p 8443:8443 \
+-e ADMIN_USERNAME=admin \
+-e ADMIN_PASSWORD=changeme \
 --name mycroft-webui mycroft-webui
 ```

 With the above configuration, the container will listen on port 8080 (HTTP) and, if you set up SSL, port 8443 (HTTPS).
+The username and password are visible in the command, but it is strongly recommended to change them.